 We’ve all been in a situation in a meeting or in training where we’re frantically trying to capture every detail of a speaker on paper and just can’t catch it all.
-Sometimes, the toughest part of taking notes is knowing what not to include in meeting minutes.
+Sometimes, the toughest part of taking meeting notes is knowing what not to include in meeting minutes.

 Effective meeting minutes are all about understanding what’s important and what we can live without recording.
 Luckily, meeting minutes are a more structured version of taking notes and there is a method to creating great meeting notes based on your personal observations as an attendee or board member.